I am a 5th year PhD candidate in computer science at Boston University and a graduate fellow of the Hariri Institute.

 More information about me can be found in my CV.

-An earlier version of this work was presented at the Ninth Symposium on Statistical Challenges in eCommerce Research (SCECR '13), Lisbon, Portugal, June 2013.
+Initial version presented at the Workshop on Information Systems and Economics (WISE '13), Milan, Italy, December 2013 and at the Ninth Symposium on Statistical Challenges in eCommerce Research (SCECR '13), Lisbon, Portugal, June 2013.